 Therapists often recommend these well-designed seats for kids that need solid foot support, but even the best hip and chest strapping doesn’t always mean that a child is actively using their feet for postural control.

 As a young therapist, I used tape, foam, and towel rolls everywhere, as if I was creating a modern sculpture.
 For the most part, all I got for my effort was frustration.
-Food and force tend to make short work of the most ingenious wedges and supports on a chair used for feeding.
-Then I got smarter and decided to make this a lot easier on everyone.
+Food and force tend to make short work of the most ingenious wedges and supports on a chair that is used for feeding.
+Then I got older and smarter, and decided to make this a lot easier on everyone.

 I wanted to share my easiest strategy for helping children place their feet on a foot plate and keep them there: shoes!

 The little guy in the “before” photo has generalized low tone and hypermobility.
 His pelvis is reasonably stable using the existing straps on the chair, and he is able to reach forward to finger-feed, partially activating his trunk and hip musculature.
 But those feet just tapped away on the footplate, and his legs remained extended at the knee through most of the meal.
 He is too little to respond to any verbal prompts for posture, but not completely addicted to gaining sensory input though his feet.
 He is there for the food, and the foot movements were his way of gaining sensory input and entertaining himself!